-- (6) The validity of a development approval is not affected by a failure by the planning and land authority to comply with this section. - (7) In this section:
+(6) The validity of a development approval is not affected by a failure by the planning and land authority to comply with this section.

-adjoins-a place adjoins another place if the place touches the other place, or is separated from the other place only by a road, reserve, river, watercourse or similar division.
+Authorised by the ACT Parliamentary Counsel-also accessible at www.legislation.act.gov.au adjoins-a place adjoins another place if the place touches the other place, or is separated from the other place only by a road, reserve, river, watercourse or similar division.